What to report

 Expenditures that relate to a person on whom the lobbyist has spent money must be detailed and reported on Schedule A. This form must be completed in addition to the Lobbyist Activity Report and must be submitted with the Lobbyist Activity Report.

-All expenditure total listed on Schedule A must be included in the totals reported on the Lobbyist Activity Report.
+The total of all expenditures listed on Schedule A must be included on the “totals” lines reported on the Lobbyist Activity Report.

 Group entertainment explained

-The terms “Group Expenditures” or “Group Entertainment" do not mean any group or function that involves several people or a function that is sponsored by a group of lobbyists.
-These terms instead refer to a specific group invited to an event or function which is sponsored by one lobbyist or jointly by several lobbyists.
+The terms “Group Expenditures” or “Group Entertainment" refers to a specific group of Legislators invited to an event or function which is sponsored by one or more lobbyists.

-The group entertainment category is used to report only those expenditures on a dinner, party or other function to which all the members of one of the following specific groups have been invited:
+The group entertainment category is only used to report those expenditures made for a dinner, party, or other function, to which all the members of one of the following specific groups have been invited:

 (1) the Legislature